awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

    + If you do not want to use a cache, choose **No cache**\.
    + To use a cache, choose **Amazon S3**, and then do the following:
      + For **Bucket**, choose the name of the Amazon S3 bucket where the cache is stored\.
      + \(Optional\) For **Path prefix**, type an Amazon S3 path prefix\.
-The **Path prefix** value is similar to a directory name that enables you to store the cache under the same directory in a bucket\.
+The **Path prefix** value is similar to a directory name\.
+It makes it possible for you to store the cache under the same directory in a bucket\.
 **Important**
-Do not append "/" to the end of **Path prefix**\.
+Do not append "/" to the end of the path prefix\.

    Using a cache saves considerable build time because reusable pieces of the build environment are stored in the cache and used across builds\.
-For information about specifying a cache in the build spec file, see [Build Spec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.
+For information about specifying a cache in the buildspec file, see [Build Spec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.

 1. In **Service role**, do one of the following:
    + If you do not have an AWS CodeBuild service role, choose **Create a service role in your account**\.
 In **Role name**, accept the default name or type your own\.